 To learn more about the 2015 Haiti ABLE, watch this video!

 - Students may apply for both a fall and spring/summer trip as noted in the application and, if selected, may attend a fall semester and spring semester trip.
 Decisions for fall trips and spring/summer trips are made separately and interest in one does not determine eligibility or ineligibility for the other.

 - All travel expenses, food, and lodging will be covered by the cost of the trip.
 For a spring/summer trip, the trip cost will be assessed as a lab fee connected to the 1-credit LDR course.
 For the Fall Urban Experience, the trip cost will be collected through the Office of Service Leadership and will not be connected to a lab fee or tuition in any way.

 How to Apply

-- After sending in your application, you will need to visit the Office of Service Leadership on the 1st floor of Hagen to sign up for an interview time - you must sign-up for an interview by 5pm on Friday, September 30th.
+- After sending in your application, you will need to visit the Office of Service Leadership on the 2nd floor of Hagen to sign up for an interview time - you must sign-up for an interview by 5pm on Monday, September 26th.

 Note: This ABLE application process is competitive.
 Both your written application as well as your interview will be used in helping the Office of Service Leadership select outstanding teams of students for all trips.

 Still have questions?
 Contact Amy Dickerson by email firstname.lastname@example.org or phone (503-280-8679).
 Feel free to stop by the Office of Service Leadership on the second floor in Hagen as well to learn about these experiences.